 Ironically, red state voters became so focused on the “red scare” that they haven’t notice they’re every bit as red and every bit as nationalistic as the communists they oppose.
 They forget that the American Founding Fathers weren’t terrified of socialism, which existed but didn’t work, or of communism, which didn’t exist but doesn’t work.
 They were afraid of what both socialism and communism require: centralized state power.

 Denied centralized state power to force the people to obey misguided redistributive policies, socialism and communism sputter impotently and inevitably collapse under the weight of the free loader problem.
 When no one can force their countrymen to keep their broken system afloat under threat of imprisonment and impoverishment, people don’t tolerate free loaders and seek their own self-interest peacefully.

 When you think about it, it’s obvious how dependent dangerous socialist systems are on centralized state power, but that’s exactly the thing the American right has chosen to ignore and now even resorts to exactly the sorts of measures (punitive tariffs, taxation, and even deploying troops against civilians) the Founding Fathers fought a war freeing themselves from.

-By the standards of our country’s Framers, the American right is now just as tyrannically left as the socialist left they fear.
+By the standards of our country’s Framers, the American right is now just as tyrannically left as the socialist left the Republicans fear.

 Liberty is For The Win!